The Van Der Veen's

 Who We Are

-Michele started competing with her horses at age 8 and was training for the 2012 Olympics in the equestrian sport of dressage before the loss of her and her husbands business.
+Michele started competing with her horses at age 8 and trained for the 2012 Olympics in the equestrian sport of dressage before the loss of her and her husbands business.
 Because of her competitive spirit and love for dressage, she has her eyes set on competing again with her horses in the near future!

 Melissa is Austin’s high school sweetheart.
 Right after graduating Amador High School, Melissa went straight to college with Austin.
 She is seen by all who know her as a “creative person.”
 She is a graduate of California College of Arts and Crafts in Oakland, California.
 She has done illustrating on children’s books and is now writing her own children’s book, which Austin is helping her with.
 Melissa creates at least one piece of art in each of the flips to help bring even more of a custom feel to the homes.
 Such as doing the custom art work on a chalk board in the laundry room to illustrating and designing custom address plaques.
 No matter what the project, buyers always love these little custom touches.
 Melissa was born and raised in Historic Gold Country and is a true country girl at heart.
 She will describe things that will make you see the country in a whole different way.
 She is a horse girl who loves anything that has to do with being outside and in the country.
 She is outgoing, friendly, funny and will talk anyone’s ear off even if she just met you.
 She loves to be everyone’s friend.